 Include Little Known Products that Are Very Useful

 Once you’ve figured out a specific niche, you still need to take it a step further.
 You need to put items on your gift guide that most of those people haven’t actually seen.
 This is really, really important.
 If you’re targeting Dads that Love Star Wars, don’t list classic Star Wars gifts because odds are they already own that.
 To be successful you have to list ideas for people who already have everything.
 You need to really know what you’re talking about to do this, so it helps if you focus on gift guides that apply to you and your family.
 It also helps if you’re already a savvy shopper because you’ll know the right places to shop that always have unique gifts.

 Make an Amazing Marketable Image

-My gift guides get no action from search engines.
-The vast majority (if not all) of my gift guide traffic comes from Pinterest.
+A few of my gift guides do well SEO-wise, but those are diamonds in the rough.
+The vast majority of their traffic comes from Pinterest.
 This means you need to create an amazing image that is optimized for Pinterest.
 Specifically:

 - Your image must be long.
 Don’t even bother with a horizontal image.
 It must be vertical and ideally a ratio of at least 1:2.

 - Your image must contain text.
 On Pinterest, these statistically do better, so try to add text to your main image.
 Look through Pinterest to find pins that have text that you like and let that inspire you (but never copy something directly).
 I use PicMonkey to add text to all of my images and love it!

 - Your image must be high quality.
 This is so, so important.
 If your image isn’t high quality, no one is even going to bother clicking through, let alone making a sale.
 There are a few ways to come across a high quality image:

 - You can take it yourself (you need to be good at photography!)

 - You can use free stock photography sites